domgom/kontr/README.md

 # Kontr
 Kontr (/kŏn′too͝r″/) is an opensource project to leverage the power of Kotlin DSL to make a simple and expressive api to create http requests.
+Disclaimer: you shouldn't use Kontr for performance testing, use https://github.com/gatling instead.

 ## Important warning
 Current version is 1.0.0-SNAPSHOT and although is fairly usable please consider it **EXPERIMENTAL** with DSL interfaces SUBJECT TO POSSIBLE CHANGES.